√ OneNote desktop

 - Make sure the “insert long printout on separate pages” option is ticked

-- Find a PDF with more than 10 (11 at least) pages
+- Find a PDF with 10 pages (or more)

 - Insert this PDF (from within OneNote), or Print-it (from any PDF reader), using the “Send to OneNote 2013” printer